vkoori/SMS_FreeForAll/README.md

-list of sms
+insert manual sms text
-inset manual sms
+customize messages for each steps